Ishika-Trivedi/Swamphacks2k22/readme.md

 ## Business Model

-What product/service do we provide?
+What product/service do we provide?<br />
 Primarily, our product provides support to measurements of a person’s drip level, bp, oxygen level and provide the user with an accurate ECG graph.
 This product is linked with our app allowing one to monitor the details generated through his/her phone.
-This will also allow the doctor in charge of multiple patients to monitor the readings simultaneously and alert the user in case the reading goes beyond the boundaries considered healthy.
+This will also allow the doctor in charge of multiple patients to monitor the readings simultaneously and alert the user in case the reading goes beyond the boundaries considered healthy.<br />
-Whom do we intend to market that product or service?
+Whom do we intend to market that product or service?<br />
-• We are intent to market our product to hospitals so that they can save time on monitoring patients.
+☁️ We are intent to market our product to hospitals so that they can save time on monitoring patients.
 The number of patients for whom each doctor/nurse is responsible will also be increased.
-• We also intend to market it to those who have someone ill enough that they need to be under observation constantly like a family member or a caretaker so that they can be informed when the vitals are going out of the green zone How do we intend to market it?
+☁️ We also intend to market it to those who have someone ill enough that they need to be under observation constantly like a family member or a caretaker so that they can be informed when the vitals are going out of the green zone<br />
+How do we intend to market it?<br />
 We plan to market it as software responsible for bringing all the data regarding a person under one device.
 This software will also allow users to monitor multiple subjects at the same time why notifying the user in case the subject’s vitals are not